jdaw1/penrose_tiling/text/svg.md

 ## Arcs ##

-Start with a &lsquo;standard&rsquo; Penrose tiling, of rhombii, 72&deg; and 36&deg;.
+Start with a &lsquo;standard&rsquo; Penrose tiling, of rhombi, 72&deg; and 36&deg;.
 Inside each rhombus, centred on the east and west corners (108&deg; and 36&deg;), draw an arc.

 <div align="center">